- Featured musicians, poets and writers;

 016 New Music Ensemble

-016 New Music Ensemble, based in Hartford, is dedicated to performing the works of contemporary composers in the classical music tradition.
-The ensemble is especially committed to performing the works of Connecticut composers.
-016 has performed at Capital Community College, The Hartford New Music Festival at Billings Forge, The Women's Composers Festival of Hartford, and The Hartt School.
-The ensemble includes Janet Jacobson, violin; Sarah Washburn, violin; Kum Joung You, violin; ; Han-Wei Lu, cello; Sheri Brown, saxophone; Jordan Jacobson, trombone; and Murray Mast, percussion.
+016 New Music Ensemble, based in Hartford, is dedicated to performing the works of contemporary composers in the classical music tradition, and especially the works of Connecticut composers.
+016 has performed at Capital Community College, The Hartford New Music Festival at Billings Forge, The Women's Composers Festival of Hartford, The Hartt School, and previouis Mishi-maya-gat events.
+For the March 20 performance, the ensemble will present a quartet from their usual sextet or septet line-up: Sheri Brown, saxophone; Jordan Jacobson, trombone; Janet Jacobson, violin; and Han-Wei Lu, cello.

 An active teacher and musician, saxophonist Sheri Brown holds a Master of Music in saxophone from the Hartt School and a Bachelor of Music Education from Michigan State University.
 In addition to her work as a proponent of new music in the Hartford area, Ms. Brown has been recognized as a finalist in the North American Saxophone Alliance National Conference classical competition (2007), winner of the Hartt Wind Ensemble Concerto Competition (2006), and has performed at the World Saxophone Congress, the Adolphe Sax International Competition, and the Fischoff National Chamber Music Competition.